-Nudge marketing is a selling technique that implies manipulating customer behavior to close more deals.
-Marketers use psychological insights to speed up the decision-making process.
+Nudge marketing is a selling technique that requires manipulating customer behavior to close more deals.
+Marketers use psychological insights to speed up clients’ decision-making process.

-In this article, we'll explain the way nudge marketing works, share some effective techniques, and provide inspiring examples.
+In this article, we’ll explain how nudge marketing works, share some effective techniques, and provide inspiring examples.
 Stay tuned!

 How does nudge marketing work?

-Nudge marketing is about discovering psychological mechanisms that influence customers' purchasing decisions.
-Nudge is a kind of motivator that makes people buy.
+Nudge marketing is about discovering psychological mechanisms that influence customers’ purchasing decisions.
+Nudge is a motivator that makes people buy.
 So, nudge marketing aims to transform this stressful decision-making process into a pleasant customer experience.
-Since leads often feel uncomfortable during the decision process, hesitate and look for more reasons to buy, marketers use this approach to provide them with these reasons at the right time and place.
+Since leads often feel uncomfortable when making a decision, hesitate, and look for more reasons to buy, marketers use this approach to provide them with these reasons at the right time and in the right place.

-To understand the way nudge marketing works, remember the last time you bought fries in McDonald's or a cup of coffee.
+To understand how nudge marketing works, remember the last time you bought fries or a cup of coffee at McDonald’s.
 In both situations, clients choose whether to buy a small, medium, or large portion.
-This is a win-win for both parties because customers have a choice and often prefer the large portion since the difference in price between medium and large variants is not that tangible.
-As a result, they seem to make independent decisions, spend more money, and both parties are satisfied.
+This is a win-win for both parties because customers have a choice and often prefer the large portion since the price difference between medium and large portions is not that tangible.
+As a result, they make seemingly independent decisions and spend more money, and both parties are satisfied.

-Some people consider nudge marketing manipulative, but this fact is controversial.
-Nudges are not clickbait and spam in essence.
-They appeal to consumers’ psychology, deal with their interests, preferences, motivators, buying habits, and values.
-So, when implementing nudge marketing, brands consider previous customers’ experiences and needs, which lets us call this approach personalized.
-Brands using nudges manage to make the buying process less stressful for clients, create personalized and targeted offers, improve their sales funnel.
+Some people consider nudge marketing manipulative, which can be debated.
+Essentially, nudges are not clickbait or spam.
+They appeal to consumers’ psychology, interests, preferences, motivators, buying habits, and values.
+So, when implementing nudge marketing, brands consider previous customers’ experiences and needs, which allows us to call this approach personalized.
+Brands using nudges manage to make the buying process less stressful for clients, create personalized and targeted offers, and improve their sales funnel.

 To make this strategy work for your business, we’ll share some practical ideas that will help you increase sales.